tillitis/tkey-ssh-agent/README.md

-# mkdfsigner
+# signerapp

-Simple app to run on MTA1-MKDF.
+An ed25519 signer app written in C to run on MTA1-MKDF.

-There are really two apps, one very, very simple assembler app, foo.bin (foo.S), and one slightly larger C app: app.bin.

-The larger C app is an ed25519 signer.

 To build you need the `clang`, `llvm` and `lld` packages installed.
 And they need to have risc32 support, check this with `llc --version | grep riscv32`.